-This festive succulent star centerpiece makes for a beautiful container display and table decoration.
+This festive star succulent planter makes for a beautiful container display and table decoration.
 Set the planter out on the outdoor table for decoration or hang it on a fence or wall in a sunny spot that you can enjoy all summer long.

 Metal star container (I found mine at a thrift shop and couldn’t see any similar ones online.
 Look for any shallow container that is water safe.
 Make sure there are drainage holes, or create your own by drilling through the metal or punching out holes with a hammer and large nail.)
 There is a wreath form here.